truchas/truchas/boundary_function_design_notes.md

   unrelated face temperature.
 - The radiation derivative includes the temperature derivative of emissivity, evaluated by centered finite differences.
+- The external HTC coefficient receives `(T, t, x, y, z)`, where `T` is the local boundary-face temperature.
+Its derivative includes the resulting product-rule term, with the coefficient derivative evaluated by centered finite differences.
+Ambient temperature remains a function of `(t, x, y, z)` only.
 - The oriented-flux type can compute the temperature derivative of absorptivity, but it is intentionally omitted from the diffusion preconditioner.
 For incoming flux with absorptivity increasing with